UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 Once the constant data is available an LLVM global is created for it with a name that matches the source name via [AddGlobal](xref:Llvm.NET.BitcodeModule.AddGlobal*).
-To ensure the linker lays out the structure correctly the code uses the layout information for the module to get the ABI required alignement for the global and sets the [Alignment](xref:Llvm.NET.Values.GlobalObject.Alignment) property for the global.
+To ensure the linker lays out the structure correctly the code uses the layout information for the module to get the ABI required alignment for the global and sets the [Alignment](xref:Llvm.NET.Values.GlobalObject.Alignment) property for the global.
-Finally the debug information for the gloabl is created as a [DIGlobalVariableExpression](xref:Llvm.NET.DebugInfo.DIGlobalVariableExpression) using [CreateGlobalVariableExpression](xref:Llvm.NET.DebugInfo.DebugInfoBuilder.CreateGlobalVariableExpression*) finally the added to the variable to complete the creation.
+Finally the debug information for the global is created as a [DIGlobalVariableExpression](xref:Llvm.NET.DebugInfo.DIGlobalVariableExpression) using [CreateGlobalVariableExpression](xref:Llvm.NET.DebugInfo.DebugInfoBuilder.CreateGlobalVariableExpression*) finally the added to the variable to complete the creation.